Second-degree atrioventricular block: P:QRS ratios

 Type II Mobitz block also usually occurs with a fixed P:QRS ratio, with a set number of P waves for every successfully elicited QRS.:179 This ratio is also frequently specified in referring to 3:1, 4:1, 5:1, or higher Mobitz type II block.
 Higher numbers of P waves for every QRS indicate more severe block:181 and ratios of 3:1 and above are also referred to as "High Grade" AV Blocke60.
 Of course, because type II Mobitz block is unstable by nature, it is common for the P:QRS ratio in Mobitz type II block to change over time.

-The P:QRS ratio is always of the form X:(X − 1) in type I Mobitz block and of the form X:1 in type 2 Mobitz block because of the nature of the pattern of each.
-Thus one may leave out the type and refer to 3:1 Mobitz block or 4:3 Mobitz block, for example, without creating ambiguity, except in the case of 2:1 block.
+The P:QRS ratio is always of the form X:(X − 1) in type I Mobitz block.